microsoft/FluidFramework/docs/content/docs/concepts/tob.md

 ## Fluid Data: Operations all the way down

 Fluid data is different than data you might be familiar with.
-In Fluid, when data is changed, the change is modeled as an operation (often shortened to op) on the existing data (if you've used [Operational Transform](https://en.wikipedia.org/wiki/Operational_transformation), this concept may sound familiar).
+In Fluid, when data is changed, the change is modeled as an operation (often shortened as "op") on the existing data (if you've used [Operational Transform](https://en.wikipedia.org/wiki/Operational_transformation), this concept may sound familiar).

 Operations describe changes to a data structure.
 By chaining a series of operations together we can represent changes to